 Apart from text messages, WhatsApp allows users to share a wide range of documents, including PDFs, Word documents, spreadsheets, and more.
 This feature comes in handy for quickly sharing important files with colleagues during discussions or collaborations.

-While many people are familiar with WhatsApp as a personal messaging app, WhatsApp also offers a separate platform called WhatsApp Business. which provides businesses with powerful tools and features through the WhatsApp API.
-It is designed specifically for small and medium-sized businesses.
+While many people are familiar with WhatsApp as a personal messaging app, WhatsApp also offers a separate platform called WhatsApp Business.
+Myoperator WhatsApp, which provides businesses with powerful tools and features through the WhatsApp API, is designed specifically for small and medium-sized businesses.
 Some of the additional features include automated greetings, away messages, and analytics to help businesses communicate effectively with their customers.

 Maximize the power of real-time communication